NFL Odds: New-Look Saints Give Bettors No Guarantees

 Tune in to the “Ultimate Betting Show” on NESN or NESN360 on Tuesday at 5:30 p.m.
 ET for daily training camp previews: Next up: the New Orleans Saints.

-The Saints look a lot different than they have in recent seasons, but thanks to a few variables they’re favored to take home the NFC South crown in 2023.
+The Saints look a lot different than they did in recent seasons, but thanks to a few variables, they’re favored to take home the NFC South crown in 2023.

 Why?
 Let’s take a look.

+Plus, Chris Olave is a great young wide receiver.
+Michael Thomas and Alvin Kamara are both looking to bounce back to form.
+And the defense should take a step into the top 10 this season if health doesn’t get in its way.

-If everything goes right, that could be an easy NFC South winner, and a team capable of making noise in the postseason.
-Things don’t always go right, though, which is why bettors have been left with rough numbers for the Saints.
+If everything goes right, the Saints could be an easy NFC South winner — and a team capable of making noise in the postseason.
+Things don’t always go right, though, which is why bettors have been left with rough numbers for New Orleans.

 2022 in review